 This program presents the knowledge, fitness skills and aptitudes to prepare students for a career in law enforcement.
 The student will have a strong theoretical foundation on which to build communication, ethical and interpersonal skills.
 Graduates will know the fundamentals of police investigation techniques, police procedures and community policing.
 This program will appeal to students who are community-minded and are of good moral character.
 Students must have good written and oral communication skills and be able to deal with stressful situations.
 Being physically fit is also important.

 - Preparation for the Physical Readiness Evaluation for Police (PREP).
-This is an exit requirement of the program.

 Graduates work in municipal, provincial and federal police services, in private security, and as special constables and campus police.

 Successful completion of two consecutive semesters of the Protection, Security and Investigation program OR a Protection, Security and Investigation Diploma.
 See the Program Coordinator for details.

 Mature students - See Admission Procedures for details.

 Applicants must be able to physically perform the duties of this position.
 In Police Foundations, students will train to attain the minimum standards of the PREP Test and Ontario Police Fitness Award.
 Any student seeking entry into this program should evaluate their physical readiness in anticipation of a rigorous fitness routine.

 Program Physical Demands Analysis

 Police Foundations (Ontario College Diploma) (MTCU Code 53008)